 Coconut is another staple in the Solomon Islands cuisine.
 Both the milk and flesh are consumed and cooked in a variety of ways in the island.

 Travel to the Solomon Islands: Things to Do

-There are several beautiful dive spots in Solomon Islands.
+There are several beautiful dive spots in the Solomons.
 In fact, it has become a major market for the country’s tourism industry.
-Marovo Lagoon is one of the most notable diving spots in Solomon Islands.
+Marovo Lagoon is one of the most notable diving spots in the Solomon Islands.
 Despite the destruction of the 2007 tsunami, a lot of the dive spots have been preserved up to this day.
 Aside from diving, you can also snorkel in these gorgeous marine spots.

-There are several companies offering hiking tours in various parts of Solomon Islands.
-In the island of Gizo itself, there are several hiking trails worth exploring.
+There are several companies offering hiking tours in various parts of the Solomon Islands.
+On the island of Gizo itself, there are several hiking trails worth exploring.
 The Kolombangara volcanic mountain trail is one of the most sought after trails, though.
-There are also bush walking trails near and around Marovo Lagoon.
+There are also bushwalking trails near and around Marovo Lagoon.